giswqs/jupyter-book-demo/README.md

 # Jupyter Book Demo

-This is a Jupytebook demo
+This is a Jupyter book demo

 ## Usage